ArjiJethin/NightGoggles_Prototype/README.md

   </li>
 </ul>

-<h2>Contributing</h2>
+<h2>🤝 Contributing</h2>
 <p>
-  We welcome contributions from the community!.
-It will be real helpful if this small idea becomes a real life gadget, so I will be really glad if u can make contributions to this repository.
+  We welcome contributions from the community!
+It will be really helpful if this small idea becomes a real-life gadget, so I will be glad if you can make contributions to this repository. 🌈
 </p>

-<h2>License</h2>
+<h2>📜 License</h2>
 <p>
   This project is licensed under the <strong>MIT License</strong>.
 For more information, please refer to the <a href="LICENSE">LICENSE</a> file.
 </p>

-<h2>Special Thanks to:</h2>
+<h2>🙏 Special Thanks to:</h2>
 <ul>
   <li>
     <strong>Karthikeya:</strong>
     <p>
-      For his help in developing the 3D model and actively aiding in the fixes and refining
+      For his help in developing the 3D model and actively aiding in the fixes and refining. 🎨
       <br />
       Check his GitHub page at:
       <a href="https://github.com/alurubalakarthikeya"> Here </a>